westerlund/xcode-cursor/README.md

 convert DVTIbeamCursor.tiff -negate DVTIbeamCursor.tiff # 3
 ```

-1 open the folder containing the fursor
+* 1 open the folder containing the cursor
-2 create a .old copy of the cursor, for backup
+* 2 create a .old copy of the cursor, for backup
-3 invert the cursor and replace it
+* 3 invert the cursor and replace it

 ### bash: convert: command not found
 If you don't have convert on your machine, you can just download the converted cursor from my repo.